 Mental illness affects millions of people in the US, regardless of race, ethnicity, gender, or identity.
 Likewise, people of any background can encounter the burdens of mental health problems.
 However, these factors can hinder people’s access to critical mental health services.
 BIPOC National Minority Mental Health Awareness Month aims to change this.

 Addressing the problems of mental illness, poor health coverage, and stigma calls for everyone to take action.
-Unfortunately, inadequate access to quality care and cultural stigmas in most communities often worsen these challenges.
+But unfortunately, inadequate access to quality care and cultural stigmas in most communities often worsen these challenges.

 Research shows that mental health issues such as depression, anxiety, suicide, and PTSD are often higher among racial and sexual minorities.
-Sadly, in many cases, society’s entrenched discrimination toward these groups usually leads to feelings of rejection, alienation, and oppression.
-Furthermore, immigration status, economic situations, education, and the availability of public health services are just some of the disparities that negatively affect the lives of different ethnic groups.
+Sadly, society’s entrenched discrimination toward these groups usually leads to feelings of rejection, alienation, and oppression.
+Furthermore, immigration status, economic situations, education, and the availability of public health services are just some of the disparities that impact different ethnic groups.

 In a Yale Medicine article, Dr. Carolyn M. Mazure, Director of Women’s Health Research at Yale, said, “There are good data and serious concerns that a range of social, racial and ethnic populations have understandable high rates of depression, and that even when there is access to care, depression is not recognized or treated.
 It is important that we recognize depression in all populations and seek to treat clinical depression even when someone may have a reason to be depressed.”

 National Minority Mental Health Awareness Month 2022: Beyond The Numbers

 This year, the theme of National Minority Mental Health Awareness Month is “Beyond the Numbers.”
 This month, Mental Health America (MHA) and other organizations will raise awareness about historical context, support systems, and steps to create a mentally healthy future.